-A board of zoning adjustment (ZBA) is required by state statute to be established once a town has adopted a zoning ordinance.
+A zoning board of adjustment (ZBA) is required by state statute to be established once a town has adopted a zoning ordinance.
 The New Hampshire Revised Statutes Annotated and Wilmot’s local zoning ordinance are the legal basis for the ZBA’s work.
 It is a fundamental tenet of zoning that once an ordinance has been adopted, some property owners will be disadvantaged by certain provisions.
 The ZBA is a quasi-judicial body that hears and decides four types of zoning adjustment applications.
-The job of the ZBA, therefore, is to grant relief from the strict terms of the zoning ordinance, by deciding applications on four specific areas:
+The job of the ZBA, therefore, is to grant relief from the strict terms of the zoning ordinance, by making decisions on applications concerning four specific areas:

 In Wilmot, the ZBA is a five-member board with two alternate members.
 The ZBA members are appointed by the Board of Selectmen and serve three-year terms.
 One member of the Planning Board may sit on the Zoning Board as provided by RSA 673:5 III.

 Following proper posting (at least 48 hours in advance), the Zoning Board of Adjustment (ZBA) meets:

 - regularly twice a year, the first Tuesday in April and the first Tuesday in October, at the Town Office Building, and

 - as needed to hear cases (with at least 5 days notice).

 2023-01 Variance Sign size for Wilmot Volunteer Fire Company

 The ZBA grants both variances and special exceptions.